waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

 ## Future Parameter Performance and Scalability Considerations

-The average size of the representation of parameters (a python dictionary with 10 keys) is around 2K to 3K each.
+The representation of a parameter instance (a key-value pair in a python dictionary) is typically between 10 and 20 bytes.

 Bear in mind that each object and its parameters are represented only once -- even if an object is used in several assemblies, its usages still point to the